collid1502/Retail-Customer-DE-Project/dataSources/README.md

 #### buildTransactions.py

 This python script can be used to generate transaction data.
-The idea is to create daily transaction files, which replicate back to customers and their purchases from a provided product list.
+The idea is to create daily transaction files, which replicate back to customers and their purchases from a provided product list